 Function 1: GOVERN

-GOVERN is the newest function, added in CSF 2.0.
-It moves cybersecurity out of the IT closet and treats it as a governance issue — exactly how auditors and insurers now evaluate it.
+GOVERN is the function added by CSF 2.0.
+It treats cybersecurity as a governance issue rather than a purely technical one, which matches how auditors and insurers evaluate it.

 | Category | What it means | SME action |